 "COVID accelerated the world of gig work and freelance employment because of stringent workplace policies and practices," says Pham in the interview.

 There are many different ways to make money.
 Workers have realized that they don't have to be stuck in a cubicle for nine hours to earn a living.
-Companies who want the best and brightest will develop flexible working arrangements.
+Companies that want the best and brightest will develop flexible working arrangements.

 It's in your best interest to make the company work for its employees as much as the other way around.